Project: A valid police (education)

 Project title

-A valid police education.
-Academic density and practical knowledge
+A valid police (education).
+Academic density and practical skills

 Project manager